 “Public Policy for Sustainable Metropolitan Development” was the theme of the 2018 Association for Public Policy Analysis and Management (APPAM) International Conference in Mexico City, Mexico.
 The LBJ School of Public Affairs and the Instituto Tecnólogico Autónomo de México (ITAM) jointly organized the conference, which was held July 19 – 20, 2018.
 This was the first time that APPAM’s summer international conference was held outside of Europe.

 - B.A. in Political Science and Communications, Stanford University

 Julián Castro is the Dean’s Distinguished Fellow and Fellow of the Dávila Chair in International Trade Policy at the LBJ School of Public Affairs.
-Previously, he served as the 16th United States Secretary of Housing and Urban Development (HUD) under President Barack Obama from 2014 to 2017 and mayor of San Antonio from 2009 to 2014.
+He served previously as the 16th U.S. Secretary of Housing and Urban Development (HUD) under President Barack Obama (2014-17) and as mayor of San Antonio (2009-14).

-Castro joins LBJ School faculty in designing innovative approaches to the study of public policy, governance and politics.
+Castro joins the LBJ School faculty to help design innovative approaches to the study of public policy, governance and politics.
 Plans call for him to lead a seminar series examining the complexities of policy development through the lens of housing.
-Additionally, he will contribute to the School’s strategic engagement with Latin America to tackle complex economic, political, technical and social policy issues.
+Additionally, he will contribute to the school’s strategic engagement with Latin America to tackle complex economic, political, technical and social policy issues.

-Castro launched into the national arena with his keynote address – the first by a Latino – at the 2012 Democratic National Convention.
-In 2014, Castro accepted President Barack Obama's offer of the position of United States Secretary of Housing and Urban Development and upon confirmation, served in that role until 2017.
+Castro entered the national arena with his keynote address — the first by a Latino — at the 2012 Democratic National Convention.
+In 2014, he accepted President Barack Obama's offer to be U.S. Secretary of Housing and Urban Development, serving in that role until 2017.

 Castro is currently working on a memoir to be published in the fall of 2018.